aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/appenddocument/_index.md

 ---
 title: Document.AppendDocument
 second_title: Aspose.Words for .NET API Reference
 description: Document method.
-Appends the specified document to the end of this document in C#
+Appends the specified document to the end of this document in C#.
 type: docs
 weight: 530
 url: /net/aspose.words/document/appenddocument/